-One of the most common (and arguably most important) extracurricular activities in law school is the law journal.
-A law journal is generally a student-run journal that publishes scholarship from law professors, on topics of general interest or on very specific topics, if the journal is a specialized one.
+One of the most common extracurricular activities for law school students is the law journal.
+A law journal is generally a student-run publication that features articles from law professors on a variety of general topics or more specific ones if the journal is specialized.

-Most law schools have one flagship law journal, the “School X Law Review” and a slew of smaller, more specialized journals on specific topics, ranging from environmental law to race and gender, to intellectual property, and beyond.
-If you can think of a legal topic professors might want to write about, chances are good that a law journal exists somewhere in the country on the topic!
+Most law schools have one flagship law journal and a slew of smaller, more specialized journals on specific topics such as environmental law, race and gender, intellectual property, and more.
+If you can think of a legal topic of interest, chances are good that a professor has penned a piece about it in a law journal somewhere in the country.

-For law students, there are a number of compelling reasons to join the staff of a law journal, and it can be a very beneficial activity for your legal career.
-However, being on a journal can be extremely time-consuming, so it’s critical to understand what you’re getting into and to balance the downsides against the potential upsides.
+For law students, there are some compelling reasons to join the staff of a law journal.
+While it can be a very beneficial activity for one’s legal career, being on a journal can be extremely time-consuming.
+Subsequently, it’s critical for a law student to understand what they’re getting into and to balance the downsides against the potential upsides.

 Working on a Law Journal

-As a 1L or 2L member of a law journal, most of your time will be spent in the law library, or online (if your journal allows it), digging deep into the archives to ensure every single citation is perfect and that every source exists, and says what the author claims it does.
-Typically, you’ll only be working on a few pages of an article, so this work isn’t that interesting, to be honest.
+As a 1L or 2L member of a law journal, most of your time will be spent in the law library, or online (if the journal allows it), digging deep into the archives to ensure every single citation is perfect and that every source exists and says what the author claims it does.
+Typically, they’ll only be working on a few pages of an article, so this work isn’t that interesting, to be honest.

-The upside is that you’ll get very good at cite checking, and you’ll be a Blue Book expert after a few months of law journal work.
-It is a skillset that’s highly useful in the early years of work as a lawyer (when you’ll probably be the one doing the final citation check), and it’s one that employers tend to value.
+The upside is that they’ll get very good at cite-checking, and they’ll be a Blue Book expert after a few months of law journal work.
+This is a skill set that’s highly useful in the early years of work as a lawyer, and it’s one that employers tend to value.

-Pros and Cons of Working a Law Journal for Your Legal Career
+The Pros and Cons of Working on a Law Journal

-If the journal covers an area of law that you’re deeply interested in, joining the staff is almost certainly a good idea.
-You’ll build relationships with other people who are interested in the topic (good for networking), you’ll be on the cutting edge of scholarship in the area, and you’ll learn all the useful cite checking skills that you’d learn on any law journal.
+If the journal covers an area of law that a student is deeply interested in, joining the staff is almost certainly a good idea.
+They’ll build relationships with other people who are interested in the topic, which is good for networking, they’ll be on the cutting edge of scholarship in the area, and they’ll learn all the useful cite-checking skills that they’d learn on any law journal.